flackr/carousel/scroll-marker/README.md

 ## Example

-Scroll markers and the scroll-markers area can be used to create navigation points.
+Scroll markers and the scroll-marker-group area can be used to create navigation points.

 Examples build on polyfill:
 * [Using pseudo-elements to dynamically construct legend](https://flackr.github.io/carousel/examples/scroll-marker/)